VeraBezfamilnaia/HibernateEx/README.md

 # HibernateEx

-## The purpose of the application
+## The purpose of the project

-The purpose of the application is the practice of using Hibernate, Liquibase, JpaRepositiry, Lombok on the example of performing various operations on the Person entity
+The purpose of the project is practice in working with Hibernate, Liquibase, JpaRepositiry.

 ## Usage example